PizzaDeliveryMan/switchupp-backend/README.md

 # install dependencies
 $ npm install

-# make sure you have mongod installed
+# make sure you have mongod installed on your computer

 # run mongod
 $ mongod